xrdocs/programmability/_tutorials/2020-12-02-nornir-overview.md

                                            'speed': 0}}}
 ^^^^ END multiple_tasks ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 ```
-The output shows the result of `show interfaces brief`, does the configuration of adding `interface loopback 1000` and shows the configuration changes before commiting it, then it retrieves interfaces information from the napalm interfaces getter methodd.
+The output shows the result of `show interfaces brief`, does the configuration of adding `interface loopback 1000` and shows the configuration changes before commiting it, then it retrieves interfaces information from the napalm interfaces getter method.
 These 3 tasks are executed on all the hosts provided in the hosts.yaml file.
 For every host the tasks are executed separately by a thread, hence the results are shown per host.

+# Why not other python libraries like napalm, netmiko, ansible, salt, ncclient?

 # Conclusion
+Nornir is a python based multi-threaded network automation framework that provides a way to automate your network tasks efficiently.
+Being an open-sourced project written in python, makes it easy for the user to debug and troubleshoot.
+Above all its time efficient, free and easy to use.
+Write simple lines of python code to execute your network tasks on lot of your network devices quickly!!
+*Stay stuned to learn about another network automation tool in our next post.*
+*Please do comment below, your questions and what you would like to learn about network automation!!*

 # Resources